kaovilai/opendatahub-operator-homeroom/CONTRIBUTING.md

 ## How to add documentation for your changes

-If you are proposing a change that will add features to the operator, you should create documentation for that feature.
+If you are proposing a change that will add features to the operator, you are expected to create documentation for that feature.
 This project uses a style of documentation inspired by the
 [Modular Documentation Project](https://redhat-documentation.github.io/modular-docs/).

 All documentation should be in [Asciidoc](http://asciidoc.org/) formatted